SatoriCyber/universal-data-permissions-scanner/docs/datastores/bigquery.md

 GCP IAM lets you set allow policies at different levels of the resource hierarchy: organization, folder, project and resource.
 Allow policies grant access to all resources at lower levels of the hierarchy, for example, when setting an allow policy on a dataset, principals will get be granted the role's permissions on all the tables in the dataset.

 ## Setup Access to Scan Google BigQuery
-authz-analyzer needs the following permissions:
+universal-data-permissions-scanner needs the following permissions:
 ```
 bigquery.datasets.get
 bigquery.datasets.getIamPolicy